apache/cordova-docs/www/docs/es/3.1.0/cordova/geolocation/PositionError/positionError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: PositionError
 ---

 # PositionError

-A `PositionError` objeto se pasa a la `geolocationError` devolución de llamada cuando se produce un error.
+A `PositionError` objeto se pasa a la `[geolocationError](../parameters/geolocationError.html)` devolución de llamada cuando se produce un error.

 ## Propiedades